princessetowe/alx-low_level_programming/0x03-debugging/README.md

-Debugging
-This contains a header file and tasks for project 0x03-debugging
+This directory contains a header file and tasks for project 0x03-debugging

 main.h: Header file containing the prototypes for each task Task 0: tests function that prints if integer is positive or negative